 Obstetric haemorrhage may occur before or after delivery, but more than 80% of cases occur postpartum.

-Worldwide, massive obstetric haemorrhage, resulting from the failure of normal obstetrical, surgical and/or systemic haemostasis, is responsible for 25% of the estimated 358,000 maternal deaths each year.(1)
+Worldwide, massive obstetric haemorrhage, resulting from the failure of normal obstetrical, surgical and/or systemic haemostasis, is responsible for 25% of the estimated 358,000 maternal deaths each year.(1) In Australia, it complicates 3-6% of pregnancy.(1)

 Blood loss may be: